TSavo/AutoMarket/docs/getting-started/quick-start.md

 # Quick Start Guide

-## 🚀 Get Started in 5 Minutes
+## 🚀 Get Started with Prizm in 5 Minutes

-This guide will get you up and running with the AutoMarket Media Transformation System in just a few minutes.
+This guide will get you up and running with the Prizm Media Transformation SDK in just a few minutes.

 ## 📋 Prerequisites

 - **Node.js 18+** with npm
-- **Docker** with GPU support (for TTS service)
+- **Docker** with GPU support (for local services - optional)
 - **Git** for cloning the repository

 ## ⚡ Quick Setup